 “It’s a great product, but not as conducive to CBD,” Rodosevich said.
 “And we didn’t want to make it gimmicky.”

 “We didn’t have a need for something like this until three weeks ago,” RTD’s Huff said, explaining that they would purchase small amounts of hand sanitizer for events. “… We’re not in the habit of buying mass quantities of stuff like this.”

-But it’s not just hand sanitizer the agency needs — like most frontline agencies, it’s also looking for sanitizing wipes and N95 respirators, or face masks, which have been tested and recommended by Centers for Disease Control and Prevention’s National Institute for Occupational Safety and Health.
+But it’s not just handed sanitizer the agency needs — like most frontline agencies, it’s also looking for sanitizing wipes and N95 respirators, or face masks, which have been tested and recommended by Centers for Disease Control and Prevention’s National Institute for Occupational Safety and Health.

 “Getting this stuff in the hands of the employees at our company who need it is a priority, ” Huff said.

-Workers like bus operators and and cleaners are considered frontline employees, she said, and most exposed to public areas and interactions.
+Workers like bus operators and cleaners are considered frontline employees, she said, and most are exposed to public areas and interactions.
 RTD has distributed more than 1,000 N95 masks to its workers, who are allowed (but not mandated) to wear them.
 5,000 more have been ordered but aren’t scheduled to arrive until the end of April.
 RTD also provides gloves, bleach and disinfectant spray to its employees, who are cleaning and sanitizing vehicles between trips and at end-of-line stations.

 “There are essential employees who are working very hard every day to deliver a service to the public that has never been more important,” Huff said.